lyndskg/meta-bookclub/README.md

 ----------------

-## Technologies & Programming Languages
+## Technologies and Programming Languages
 __*meta-bookclub*__ will utilize a mix of technologies and programming languages to achieve its goals.

 The recommended tech stack includes: